pabloelt/pabloelt.github.io/content/project/project1/index.md

 * Analysis of numerical and categorical variables.
 * Imputation of nulls through a crosstab analysis.
 * Discretization of variables.
-* Creation of new variables: square meters estimation, purchase price estiamtion, ...
+* Creation of new variables: square meters estimation, purchase price estimation, ...

 The entire process can be consulted in detail [here](https://github.com/pabloelt/real-estate-market-analysis-rental-vacation/blob/main/Notebooks/03_Creacion%20del%20datamart%20analitico.ipynb).